nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 section) the `StorageDead(x)` instruction would never be reachable, and hence any lifetime of borrow would be acceptable.
-This further leads to other surprising programs that still type-check, such as this example which uses a (incorrect, but declared as unsafe) API for spawning threads:
+This further leads to other surprising programs that still type-check, such as this example which uses an (incorrect, but declared as unsafe) API for spawning threads:

 ```rust
 let scope = Scope::new();